Plum grad is the school district's new assistant superintendent

 “During his tenure as an administrator in multiple school districts, he was able to significantly improve student achievement levels that resulted in external acknowledgments and validation at the local, state and national levels,” Hyland said.

-Walsh worked as a principal in the Pine-Richland School District for the past 10 years.
+Walsh has worked as a principal in the Pine-Richland School District for the past 10 years.

 He was the Trinity Area School District's Trinity East Elementary School principal from July 2003 through November 2008.
 He received the Keystone Excellence Award and the U.S. Department of Education National Blue Ribbon in 2014.